 The certificate will suit people who wish to gain expert, relevant and up-to-date information about contemporary and emergent theoretical, empirical and policy-related developments in these fields, with a particular emphasis on the comparative aspects of these developments.

 You’ll take fewer modules than classmates studying toward the MA International Criminology.
 The PG Certificate allows you to choose four taught modules from the MA programme, with the option to study on a full or part-time basis.

 Upon successful completion, you also have the option to apply for transfer to the MA International Criminology, with the completed modules counted towards the masters degree.

-Students will choose four from the following:
+Students will choose four modules including: